Clearing Up Misconceptions About Thrift Savings Plans & Divorce

 Thrift Savings Plan divorce

-#3 Thrift Savings Plan accounts are maintained separately for civilian employees, military members, and beneficiaries.
+#3 Thrift Savings Plan accounts are maintained separately for civilian federal employees, military members, and beneficiaries.

 Some participants have more than one type of TSP account.
 Be sure that each is clearly identified in all relevant court orders.
 When I am working with clients who have several outstanding accounts, I find that there is often a lot of confusion around this issue.
 Even if you have several accounts with the same institution, make sure that each individual account is identified and valued separately when negotiating the division of assets.